jaimetur/PhotoMigrator/help/06-google-photos.md

   - Uploads all supported assets from `<INPUT_FOLDER>`.
   - If `<INPUT_FOLDER>/Albums` exists, each subfolder is treated as an album.
   - Assets outside `Albums` are uploaded as no-album assets.
+  - Add `--reuse-similar-existing-albums` if you want album uploads inside this flow to reuse conservatively normalized equivalent existing albums.
 - **Example of use:**
   ```bash
   ./PhotoMigrator.bin --client=google-photos --upload-all ./MyLibrary